hombrecito2580/LetMeKnow-WOC22/README.md

 - Glide: Used for image loading and caching ([GitHub](https://github.com/bumptech/glide))
 - Firebase: Used for authentication, storage, and database functionalities ([Firebase](https://firebase.google.com/))
+- MPAndroidChart: Used for visualizing data with charts ([GitHub](https://github.com/PhilJay/MPAndroidChart))

 ## 📄 License